Q: What is the Canada Emergency Wage Subsidy (CEWS)?

 Q: What is the Canada Emergency Business Account (CEBA)?

-A: CEBA provides credit for businesses to pay for immediate operating costs such as payroll, rent, utilities, insurance, property tax, or debt service.
-It is 100 per cent funded by the Government of Canada.
+A: The Canada Emergency Business Accounts (CEBA), provides credit for businesses to pay for immediate operating costs such as payroll, rent, utilities, insurance, property tax, or debt service.
+It is 100% funded by the Government of Canada.

-- It is available to Canadian employers with $50,000 to $1 million in total payroll in 2019, and operating as of March 1, 2020.
-This includes smaller (i.e., micro) businesses and other eligible employers such as not-for-profits.
+- It is available to Canadian employers with $20,000 to $1.5 million in total payroll in 2019, and operating as of March 1, 2020.
+This includes smaller (i.e., micro) businesses and other eligible employers such as not-for-profits

-- If the loan is not repaid by December 31, 2022, the remaining balance will be converted to a three-year term loan at 5 per cent interest.
+- If the loan is not repaid by December 31, 2022, the remaining balance will be converted to a three-year term loan at 5% interest

-This program is now available at various financial institutions and credit unions
+This program is now available at various credit unions and financial institutions including: TD, Scotiabank, RBC, CIBC and BMO.

 Q: What else is being done to help businesses and non-profits through COVID-19?